Th3Ya0vi/app-vidadesuporte/README.md

 AppVidadesuporte
 ================

-iOS Application for iPad parsing feed of RSS and downloading images.
+iOS Application for iPad parsing feed and display images.